Worcester, Bosch Group

-Worcester Bosch (commonly referred to as Worcester) is a United Kingdom based heating and hot water products manufacturer.
+Worcester Bosch (commonly referred to as Worcester) is a United Kingdom based manufacturer of heating and hot water products.

-Headquartered in Warndon, a suburb of the city of Worcester, the company employs more than 2,000 people across the headquarters and manufacturing plants in Worcester and Clay Cross, Derbyshire, including a network of over 300 service engineers and over 80 technically trained field sales managers.
+Headquartered in Warndon, a suburb of Worcester, the company employs more than 2,000 people across the headquarters and manufacturing plants in Worcester and Clay Cross, Derbyshire, including a network of over 300 service engineers and over 80 technically trained field sales managers.

 History

 The company was founded by Cecil Duckworth in 1962 as Worcester Engineering Co Ltd, based at the Old Vinegar works in Worcester.
 Worcester's early success is attributed to the pioneering of combination boilers in the UK, further successful performance in the UK heating market led to the expansion and relocation of the factory to its current headquarters in Warndon in 1990.

 Continued growth was followed by the acquisition by Robert Bosch GmbH in 1992, with the company changing its name to 'Worcester, Bosch Group'.
 As part of Bosch's heating technology subsidiary, Worcester is a brand of Bosch Thermotechnology Ltd, the collective name that refers to Worcester, Bosch Group and Buderus (acquired by Bosch in 2003).

 Whilst Worcester's origins lie in oil and gas boilers, recent years have seen the company champion renewable technologies such as solar water heating, ground source and air source heat pumps.
 The company runs schemes such as the Environment 2020 awards to reward and promote energy efficiency and reinforce their commitment to being an "environmentally responsible manufacturer".

 Worcester has been awarded the royal warrant by King Charles for supplying hot water products to the royal family.
 The company was also named as the most reliable boiler brand, by Which?
 Best Buy and have been endorsed by Which? for 16 years.

 The company has strong connections to the Worcester Warriors Rugby club through their previous Chairman and founder Cecil Duckworth CBE, that was renewed in 2010 when Worcester was named as the Warriors shirt sponsor, up to the 2012-13 season.
 Worcester subsequently launched an engineering apprenticeship scheme, named in Cecil Duckworth's honour.